 I shuddered.
-Today's date had crept up on me.
-I wasn't scared about becoming a vampire, per say, but terrified of those I would lose in the process.
+I had allowed today's date to creep up on me without my knowlege.
+It wasn't that I was scared of becoming a vampire, per say, but terrified of all the friends and family member I would lose in the process.
 This realization made me almost miserable again.
 Edward was truly worried about my trepidation, taking my uncomfortable silence as a change of heart.
-It was hardly a change of heart, more as a loss of connection with my best friend.
+It was hardly a change of heart, more as a loss of connection with the Quileutes.
 Once I was one of the clinically undead, my werewolf brothers wouldn't exactly want to hang out with their natural enemy.

 Seeing Jake again was almost a necessity, a longing.
-He had become an integral part of my life—at the lowest point of my existence—and I had carelessly tossed him and his feelings aside to save Edward's life.
-I would do it again and again, even if I knew what would happen, to save my beloved from his emanate demise.
+He became an integral part of my life, at the lowest point of my existence, and I had carelessly tossed him and his feelings aside to save Edward's life.
+Sadly, I would do it again and again, if only to save my beloved from his imminent demise.
 Yet, I still couldn't help but be overcome the grief that stabbed my middle when I thought of the tall, handsome Quileute that seemed to love me unconditionally.

-Edward, arms wrapped securely and lovingly around my waist, gazing down at me with his liquid, topaz eyes.
+Edward stepped forward and wrapped his arms securely around my waist, gazing down at me with his liquid, topaz eyes.
 He eyed me warily.
 "Are you still bothered about earlier?
 You know that graduation isn't a death sentence.
 This subject and your decision are not exactly my preference.
 I don't wish you to lose your humanity or your friends and love one's.
 I would be perfectly at ease with you taking the time to thoroughly consider your options.
 After all, it's a permanent decision, and I don't want you to regret anything."